-Clients in the Adolescent Residential Program are helped to continue the coursework provided by their home school system.
+Adolescent Residential Program clients are helped to continue the coursework provided by their home school system.
 They may also receive counseling and tutoring if necessary.
 Clients in the Adolescent Extended Care Program have the time to benefit from a broader range of academic counseling and support services.

 Turnbridge strongly advocates for its clients with home high school systems to ensure that credit earned during treatment is reflected in the academic record and that the symptoms of mental health disorders are not allowed to stand in the way of personal progress.
 Turnbridge Residential and Extended Care clients receive grade-appropriate coursework, tutoring, and academic counseling services to keep them apace with their home public or private school.

 As with many areas of treatment, communication plays a highly beneficial role in client success.
 Communication between Turnrbridge staff and public and private schools allows clients to continue academic progress or get much-needed support.